 Quote Your Source Properly

-Arguably, equally important to knowing what is plagiarism is knowing what is not.
-Citing your sources or quoting exact wording with proper citation is not.
-Citing common knowledge is also not plagiarism.
+Citing your sources or quoting exact wording with proper attribution is not.
+Paraphrasing effectively is not.

 Proper Attribution and the Internet

-There are many tools out on the Internet that you can use to generate citations.
-You type in your information and the generator gives you the, hopefully, proper citation.
-You still need to know your citation style well-enough to proofread, but they could save you time and effort.
+Type in your information and the generator gives you the proper citation, hopefully.
+Garbage in, garbage out.
+You still need to know your citation style well-enough to proofread, but a generator could save you time and effort.

 EndNote Webis paid for by Arcadia University.
 It works with many of our article databases to collect and organize your articles and produce your citation list.